ENCCS/qas2025/content/day0.md

 :::{admonition} Quick Essentials
 :class: tip

-**Dates:** November 3-7, 2025
+- **Dates:** November 3-7, 2025
-**Venue (In-person):** RISE KTH "Innoversum" room, Drottning Kristinas väg 61, Stockholm
+- **Venue (In-person):** RISE KTH "Innoversum" room, Drottning Kristinas väg 61, Stockholm

-**Pre-Event Check-in:** October 29, 2025 at 11:00 AM Stockholm time (Zoom link in email)
+- **Pre-Event Check-in:** October 29, 2025 at 11:00 AM Stockholm time (Zoom link in email)
+- After each talk, there will be time for few questions, so save your questions till the end!

 **School Website:** [https://enccs.github.io/qas2025/](https://enccs.github.io/qas2025/)
 :::

 ### Can't Make It?
 Let Us Know!

 If your plans have changed, please inform us so we don't order unnecessary food for in-person participants.
 It's not too late to switch to in-person attendance if you'd like to join us in Stockholm!
+You can also update us if you will select few days to attend.

 ## Access to Quantum Hardware